National ASL Day

 Not sure what a creole is?
 Neither were we!
 It’s basically a language formed from two other languages, that is in turn passed on to another generation.
 Whatever it’s technical designation, ASL has certainly opened the doors of communication for many people with various speech impairments that prevent them from using verbal speech.
 Even more interesting is that ASL has been being taught as a second language in many places in the word, creating a scenario where even where the two involved may not share a spoken language, they’re able to communicate through sign.
 How amazing is that?

-How to Celebrate ASL Day
+How to celebrate National ASL Day

 Many of us know people who, for one reason or another, are unable to use or hear the spoken word, isn’t it time that you open up a whole new area of friends and family by learning ASL?
 It can open even broader venues as well, with new job opportunities and ways to help your community.
-ASL Day is your chance to learn a second language you may never have considered!
+National ASL Day is your chance to learn a second language you may never have considered!